MarcoMiano/mip-mcp9808/README.md

 ```
 The method accept one `float|int` argument expressed in degree Celsius.
 The limit will be rounded to the nearest 0.25°C.

-The methods type check the argument and will raise a `TypeError` exception if the type of the argument is not `float` or `int.
+The methods type check the argument and will raise a `TypeError` exception if the type of the argument is not `float` or `int`.
 The methods check if the argument is out of the range [-128°C, 127°C] and will raise a `ValueError`.

 In debug mode a warning is issued if the argument is outside of the operational range of the sensor [-40°C, 125°C].

 It's not possible to change the upper and lower limit register if `alerts_lock` is set.
 If attempted a warning is issued if in `debug` mode.

 It's not possible to change the crit limit register if `crit_lock` is set.
 If attempted a warning is issued if in `debug` mode.

 The methods return `None`

 ### `set_resolution()` method